ROCm/hipTensor/docs/index.rst

 Supporting host code is required for GPU device and memory management.
 The hipTensor code samples and tests provided are built and launched via the HIP ecosystem within ROCm.

-You can access hipTensor code on our `GitHub repository <https://github.com/ROCm/hipTensor>`_.
+hipTensor library code is open source and available via the `GitHub repository <https://github.com/ROCm/hipTensor>`_.

 The documentation is structured as follows: